Kasun1Don/portfolio/README.md

 The grid layout should be adapted horizontally in larger viewports like tablets to reduce scrolling and take advantage of the viewport width.
 It will scale well for desktops too.

-I had originially planned to have a text explanation under the visuals as seen in my sketches, however I realised that my target audience would be very familiar with the visual representations of common languages and tools.
+I had originally planned to have a text explanation under the visuals as seen in my sketches, however I realized that my target audience would be very familiar with the visual representations of common languages and tools.

 <img src="./docs/Projects Nav.png" width="700"> &nbsp;